eliasbagley/launch/README.md

 #Launch

-Launch is a gem for starting new Android projects based off of a template repository
+Launch is a gem for quickly bootstraping projects based off of a template git repository.

 ## Installation